singhteekam/BloggerSpace/README.md

 - Comments and Reply on the comments
 - Share blog on most famous social media platforms
 - Count number of visitor who visited the website.
+- Login/Sign up with Email and password
+- Sign in with Google
 - Forgot password page
 - Change password
 - Delete Account
 - Change username
 - View public profile of any user
-- Email verification for new users
+- Email verification for new users(except Sign in with Google)
 - Review stages:
     - Pending for Review
     - Under review